 Your little one’s brain continues to mature and increase in size.
 Your baby’s eyelids, surrounded by eyelashes, are somewhat open.
 Brief naps from 20–30 minutes will be taken.
 Wrinkles are decreasing on your baby’s skin as weight is increasing.
 Your baby is nearly 10 inches long, the length of a long slender cucumber, and weighs nearly 2¼ pounds.

 Request an ultrasound around this time to examine the umbilical cord and placenta for normal development and position.
+Request that EPV be measured at this and every ultrasound (visit Week 7 to learn the importance of keeping up-to-date with placental measurements.)
 If your ultrasound is not covered by your insurance, use your Pregnancy PUR$E to help fund this test.

 According to Dr. Collins, who has been researching Umbilical Cord Accidents (UCA) for over 25 years, it is typically during Weeks 28–30 when a problem could arise with your baby’s umbilical cord.
 He also believes an ultrasound at this time could detect a potential problem, making it a useful tool.
 The umbilical cord is a definite risk factor during the later part of your pregnancy and could compromise your baby.